rafariva/Cloudera-Hadoop-Wordcount/README.md

 2.b) In case of error running VM Machine, maybe the CPU virtual has to be enabled.
 [See this tutorial](https://helpdeskgeek.com/how-to/enable-virtualization-in-the-bios/)
 3. Download a long test file with a lot of words (i.e. Plain Text Ebook ["Pride and Prejudice" by Jane Auseten](http://www.gutenberg.org/ebooks/1342)) or use the [same file](pride.txt) provided in this repository.

-Use virtual machine now on...
+Use in virtual machine from now on...

 ## python script ##
 For comparsion reason, create a [python file](wordcount.py) for wordcount.